talal0047/V2V/README.md

 # V2V Plugin Example Usage (You can skip this section if you wan't to do your own implementation)

 This setup will guide you how to use the example included in the plugin.

+*note: If you don't want to use the kick functionality, you can skip **Step 3A** and **Step 4***

 ## Step 1: Open the Example map